Logiqx/wsw-results/docs/tech/README.md

 ### Future Plans

+- [Motion](motion.md) - self-serve processes and the goal of an "easy life" for the team during Weymouth Speed Week.
 - [Todo](todo.md) - list of additional features and minor tweaks still to be implemented in this project.